 Municipal Development Permit Decision

-Applications that comply with the R.M. of Sherwood Official Community Plan and Zoning Bylaw must be approved.
-In the case of a permitted use, the Development Officer will approve the application and issue the development permit.
-In the case of a discretionary use, Council will render a decision on the discretionary use permit based on the criteria established in the R. M. of Sherwood Zoning Bylaw.
-If the permit is approved by Council, the Development Officer will issue the permit when all conditions of the approval have been met.
-If refused by Council, the Development Officer will provide written confirmation of the refusal and the reasons why it was refused to the applicant.
+Applications that comply with the R.M. of Sherwood Official Community Plan and Zoning Bylaw must be approved prior to any development commencing.
+If approved, the Planning & Development Department will issue the permit when all conditions of the approval have been met.
+If refused by Council, the Development Officer will provide written confirmation of the refusal and the reasons why it was refused to the applicant outlined in the R. M. of Sherwood Zoning Bylaw.

 Refusal of a Development Permit

-Where a permit application is refused by Council, the Development Officer will provide reasons why it was refused and did not satisfy the criteria, if applicable, outlined in the R. M. of Sherwood Zoning Bylaw.
+Where a permit application is refused by Council, the Development Officer will provide reasons why it does not satisfy the criteria.
 In the case of a permitted use, an avenue exists for applicants to appeal a decision to the R. M. of Sherwood Development Appeals Board (DAB), and if necessary, to the provincial Planning Appeals Committee of the Saskatchewan Municipal Board (SMB).
 In the case of a discretionary use, an applicant may not appeal a refusal, but may appeal conditions of an approval.

 Seeking a Bylaw Amendment

 Should a development not comply with R. M. of Sherwood Zoning Bylaw, the applicant may ask Council to amend its bylaw.
-The Planning and Development Act, 2007 allows Council to amend the Zoning Bylaw to add or update regulations, or rezone the land for development.
-Council, in considering the policies of the Official Community Plan and any relevant statements of provincial interest, then determines whether the Zoning Bylaw should be amended.
 Please visit the Re-zoning Applications page for more information.

 Right of Appeal – Development Appeals Board